anabwarsame/advanced-css-portfolio/README.md

 to present.
 Follow me through my journey to becoming one of the greatest developers you have ever set your eyes on.

-### work done
+### Work Done

 - completed html layout for the body of my webpage
-- including a title
+- styled page using CSS
 - link to sections including projects and contact me
-- project card including a project title that is linked to my github profile
+- project card including a project title that is linked to my github profile projects

 ### Professional Portfolio Screenshots